MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscinstallproviderandchains.md

 ### -param lpszProviderDllPath [in]

 A pointer to a Unicode string containing the load path to the provider's DLL.
 This string observes the usual rules for path resolution and can contain embedded environment strings (%SystemRoot%, for example).
 Such environment strings are expanded whenever <i>Ws2_32.dll</i> subsequently loads the provider DLL on behalf of an application.
 After any embedded environment strings are expanded, <i>Ws2_32.dll</i> passes the resulting string into the <a href="https://docs.microsoft.com/windows/desktop/api/libloaderapi/nf-libloaderapi-loadlibrarya">LoadLibrary</a> function to load the provider into memory.
-For more information, see <b>LoadLibrary</b>.
+For more information, see **LoadLibrary**.

 ### -param lpszLspName [in]